-Remark 5.1.
-Periodic orbits vs. 'cycles'.
-Throughout this text, the terms 'periodic orbit' and 'cycle' (which has many other uses in mathematics) are used interchangeably; while 'periodic orbit' is more precise, 'pseudo-cycle' is easier on the ear than 'pseudoperiodic-orbit'.
+Remark 5.1 Periodic orbits vs. 'cycles'.
+Throughout this text, the terms 'periodic orbit' and 'cycle' (which has many other uses in mathematics) are used interchangeably; while 'periodic orbit' is more precise, 'pseudo-cycle' is easier on the ear than 'pseudo-periodic-orbit.'
 In Soviet times obscure abbreviations were a rage, but here we shy away from acronyms such as UPOs (Unstable Periodic Orbits).
-How Kadanoff and Tang [4] felt about the matter they let on by referring to these as 'repulsive cycles'.
 We refer to unstable periodic orbits simply as 'periodic orbits', and the stable ones 'limit cycles'.
-Strogatz [6] refers to periodic orbits as 'closed orbits' if they are isolated, in order to distinguish limit cycles and unstable orbits from the continuous family of the harmonic oscillator periodic orbits.
 Lost in the mists of time is the excitement experienced by the first physicist to discover that there are periodic orbits other than the limit cycles reached by mindless computation forward in time; but once one understands that there are at most several stable limit cycles (SPOs?) as opposed to the Smale horseshoe infinities of unstable cycles (UPOs?), what is gained by prefix 'U'?
 A bit like calling all bicycles 'unstable bicycles'.

-Remark 5.2.
-Periodic orbits and Floquet theory.
-Study of time-dependent and T-periodic vector fields is a classical subject in the theory of differential equations [2, 3].
-In physics literature Floquet exponents often assume different names according to the context where the theory is applied: they are called Bloch phases in the discussion of Schrödinger equation with a periodic potential [1], or quasi-momenta in the quantum theory of time-periodic Hamiltonians.
-Here a discussion of Floquet theory is given in appendix A4.2.1.
-For further reading on periodic orbits, consult Moehlis and K. Josić [5] Scholarpedia.org article.
+Remark 5.2 Periodic orbits and Floquet theory.
+Study of time-dependent and T-periodic vector fields is a classical subject in the theory of differential equations [1, 2].
+In physics literature Floquet exponents often assume different names according to the context where the theory is applied: they are called Bloch phases in the discussion of Schrödinger equation with a periodic potential [3], or quasi-momenta in the quantum theory of time-periodic Hamiltonians.
+Here a discussion of Floquet theory is given in appendix C.2.1.
+For further reading on periodic orbits, consult Moehlis and K. Josić [?]
+Scholarpedia.org article.